UTSW-Software-Engineering-Course-2022/module_1_austinmarckx/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+The dimred module supports both python and CLI interfaces.
+Examples of each are provided below.

 ### Python usage

-After installing, the following illustrates some

 ### TSNE
 ```sh